 Since time non-beginning, numerous attempts have been made by the countless.
 Many have succeeded.

-Yet regardless which path they followed to reach that no-death no-birth free world, meditation is the essential step to take, just like regardless what profession you want to go into, you will have to study at school and do your homework.
+Yet regardless of which path they followed to reach that no-death no-birth free world, meditation is the essential step to take, just like regardless of what profession you want to go into, you will have to study at school and do your homework.

-Meditation is a way to work with mind, a starting point to change your default setting therefore the plane of your existence.
+Meditation is a way to work with the mind, a starting point to change your default setting therefore the plane of your existence.

 The goal of the most advanced meditation is to bypass the mind and awake the full consciousness, therefore you will no longer think and will produce no metal impressions.